Court of disputed returns: Fiji

 The High Court of Fiji is the Court of Disputed Returns for the Island of Fiji under section 73 of the Constitution (Amendment) Act 1997.

 Hong Kong

 In Hong Kong, electoral legislations establish that the Court of First Instance of the territory's High Court (previously the High Court of Justice of the Supreme Court) would hear election petitions.
 The sole exception would be selection of the territory's Chief Executive after 1997: Such petitions would directly be heard by the Court of Final Appeal as provided for in the Chief Executive Election Ordinance 2001.

 New Zealand

 The power to determine electoral disputes was transferred to the courts in 1880 by the Election Petitions Act 1880.
 Before this, disputes were determined by the Parliament.
 The change arose through two different election results on identical petitions.

 Papua New Guinea

 Questions on electoral disputes are referred to the National Court of Papua New Guinea under the Organic Law on National and Local-level Government Elections 2003 (PNG).

+Brazil

+Brazil’s Superior Electoral Court, despite not descending from the English common-law tradition which gives rise to the Courts of Disputed Returns elsewhere, is responsible for managing electoral disputes, in addition to its role as the national electoral authority.
+Unlike most other courts of disputed returns, it is a permanent body with separate justices; moreover, it has substantially greater powers.